• New Posts

 - Kathryn

-I landed on the combination of lemonade concentrate and unflavored gelatin to mimic the '50s dessert, and am so pleased with how this beauty turned out.
-Check out the ingredients I used below to recreate the classic flavors of this dessert.
+Check out the ingredients I used below to recreate the vintage, classic flavors of the '50s with this dessert.
 See recipe card for quantities.

 Ingredients for lemon icebox pie including lemonade, cream, sugar, butter, gelatine, food coloring, cookies, and confectioners' sugar.